mmis1000/vue-dnd/docs/src/guide/custom-preview.md

 ::::

-The preview can be in whatever component you wish, but it must not cause side effect because it may be re-rendered at any time.
+The preview can be in whatever component you wish, but it must not cause side effects because it may be re-rendered at any time.

 ## Result